isomerpages/sndgo-careers/index.md

   - hero:
       title: Smart Moves Ahead
       subtitle: >-
-        Our story is one of transformation.
-Together, we co-create a future of better living for all.
-Be
+        Our story is one of progress.
+Together, we can harness technology to transform the way we live, work and play.
+Be a trailblazer!
-        our new pioneers.
       background: /images/hero-banner.gif
   - infobar:
       title: Join us